Twipped/CurvyAndTrans.com/posts/2019-02-06.1212.5011BD/index.md

 - Skin softens and becomes thinner.
   - Expect varicose veins.
+  - Tattoos from pre-transition may become bolder and more colorful.

 - Reduction in skin oils, causing face and scalp to become drier.
   - Significant reduction in acne.
+  - Reduction or even cessation of dandruff flaking

 - Thinner and softer finger and toe nails.